-It is often hard, however, to validate all execution states of a QoS tests because of its large state space.
-Using the previous example, for instance, it can be hard to ensure response time of a single component is less than 30 msec and end-to-end response time is less than 100 msec because QoS properties traditionally conflict with each other.
-Due to conflicting interests when specifying execution states, it may be necessary to conduct trade-off analysis for the different execution states.
-For example, DRE system testers may want to specify that ensuring end-to-end response time is more important than ensuring the response time of a single component, as described in Challenge 2.
+It is often hard, however, to validate all execution states of a QoS tests because of its large state space that can easily have conflicting interest.
+Using the previous example, for instance, it may be hard to ensure response time of a single component is less than 30 msec and end-to-end response time is less than 100 msec because QoS properties traditionally conflict with each other.
+Due to these conflicting interests, it may be necessary to conduct trade-off analysis for the different execution states.
+For example, DRE system testers may want to specify that end-to-end response time is more important than the response time of a single component, as described in Challenge 2.
 Defining execution correctness test specifications.
-Since an execution state can be either invalid or valid-and trade-off capabilities are needed to validate correctness of QoS test execution-we must extend the definition of an execution state such that s' = (s, t, p, min, max) where:
+Since an execution state can be either invalid or valid and trade-off capabilities are needed to validate correctness of QoS test execution-we use the definition of an execution state to define a validation state s' = (s, t, p, min, max) where:

-- ullet s is the original QoS test execution state; - t is the QoS execution test state type (i.e., either invalid or valid); and - p is the priority (or importance) of the QoS test execution state, such that lower priorities are considered more important.
-This priority model is used because it does not put a predefined upper bound on priorities and offers a more flexible approach to assigning priorities; - min is the minimum number of occurrences the specified state s can occur throughout the execution of the QoS test; and - max is the maximum number of occurrences that the specified state s can occur throughout the execution of the QoS test.
+- s is the target QoS test execution state; - t is the QoS execution test state type (i.e., either invalid or valid); and - p is the priority (or importance) of the QoS test execution state, such that lower priorities are considered more important.
+This priority model is used because it does not put a predefined upper bound on priorities and offers a more flexible approach to assigning priorities; - min is the minimum number of occurrences the specified state s can occur throughout the execution of the QoS test (i.e., the state's lower bound); and - max is the maximum number of occurrences that the specified state s can occur throughout the execution of the QoS test (i.e., the state's upper bound).